Skip to content

 FedAFD 33.18 51.98 32.48 60.16 20

-Results are under a Non-IID setting.
-The advantage is more pronounced under IID settings: on CIFAR-100, FedAFD achieves 61.04% vs. FedET's 46.44%; on AGNEWS, 89.34% vs. 86.07%.
-FedAFD significantly outperforms all baselines on both client and server sides, with a particularly notable improvement of +10 points on Flickr30k i2t retrieval.
-It is worth noting that many baselines yield client performance even below LOCAL, indicating that global optimization harms personalization — FedAFD is the only method capable of simultaneously improving performance on both ends.
+Non-IID setting.
+The advantage is even greater under the IID setting: FedAFD achieves 61.04% vs FedET 46.44% on CIFAR-100, and 89.34% vs 86.07% on AGNEWS.
+FedAFD significantly outperforms all baselines on both client and server sides, especially with a +10 point gain in Flickr30k i2t retrieval.
+Note that many baseline client performances are even lower than LOCAL, indicating that global optimization hurts personalization—FedAFD is the only method to improve both ends simultaneously.

 Ablation Study